RedisLabs/redislabs-docs/content/rs/clusters/configure/rack-zone-awareness.md

 ### Node layout

+If a Redis Enterprise Software cluster consists of three nodes (the recommended minimum), consider the following:

-Recall that the recommended minimum number of nodes in a RS deployment is three.
-For high availability, these three nodes must be distributed across three *distinct* racks or zones.
+- For high availability, these three nodes must be distributed across three *distinct* racks or zones.

-When using availability zones, note that all three zones should exist within the same *region* to avoid potential latency issues.
+- When using availability zones, all three zones should exist within the same *region* to avoid potential latency issues.

 Keep in mind that one of the nodes in your cluster can be a quorum-only node, assuming compute resources are limited.
-What this means is that the minimum rack-zone aware RS deployment will consist of two data nodes and one quorum-only node, where each of these nodes is situated is a distinct rack or zone.
+Therefore, the minimum rack-zone aware Redis Enterprise Software deployment consists of two data nodes and one quorum-only node, where each node exists in a distinct rack or zone.

 ## Database configuration

-Once the cluster has been configured to support rack-zone awareness, you can create a rack-zone aware database.
+After configuring the cluster to support rack-zone awareness, you can create a rack-zone aware database.

-Rack-zone awareness is relevant only for databases that have replication enabled (i.e., databases with replica shards).
-Once you enable replication for a database, you may also enable rack-zone awareness.
+Rack-zone awareness is relevant only for databases that have replication enabled (such as databases with replica shards).
+After you enable replication for a database, you can also enable rack-zone awareness.

 ## Shard placement without rack-zone awareness

-Note that even in the case of a database with rack-zone awareness disabled, the cluster will still ensure that master and replica shards are placed on distinct nodes.
+Even if a database has rack-zone awareness turned off, the cluster still ensures that master and replica shards are placed on distinct nodes.